Gaëtan Duval: Political career

 Following his defeat at the 1967 elections, Duval became Leader of the Opposition.
 However, his PMSD gradually split into rival factions, the main one being the Union Démocratique Mauricienne (UDM) formed by Guy Ollivry & Maurice Lesage within the Opposition in Parliament.
 By December 1969, Bissoondoyal's IFB left the PTr-IFB-CAM government to join the Opposition.
 Duval's reduced PMSD replaced the IFB within the ruling government in 1969 and several PMSD parliamentarians served as ministers within Ramgoolam's cabinet.
 However, Gaetan Duval was dismissed as cabinet minister in 1973 and served as Leader of the Opposition again until 1976.
 In the 1976 general elections, PMSD won only 7 seats, and Gaetan Duval lost his seat and remained out of the legislative assembly until 1983.
 His party won only 2 seats in the 1982 elections, so he served from 1982 to 1983 for a last time as Leader of the Opposition.

 Although it was a significant political party in Mauritius in the 1970s, Duval's PMSD lost much of its electorate in the 1980s to the radical leftist Mauritian Militant Movement party.
 Gaëtan Duval nevertheless remained an enigmatic political personality, even though his party had less than 5 MPs for the period between 1982 and 1996.

 He made an electoral arrangement with then prime minister Jugnauth in the 1983 general elections and later joined the government, the alliance having been victorious.
 He became Minister of Tourism and later Deputy Prime Minister of Mauritius until 1988.
 He was lastly elected MP at the 1995 elections and remained as such until his death.

 In the 1990s, Gaetan's disagreement with his son Xavier-Luc Duval became public, especially regarding the leadership and symbol of the PMSD.
 His son, Xavier-Luc, revealed to the population that he was ashamed of bearing the surname of Duval due to the immoral lifestyle of his father.
 He nevertheless won his case in the Supreme Court.
 The factional struggles within PMSD caused a split into 3 parties.
 Gaëtan created his new party called Parti Gaëtan Duval, whilst Xavier's faction formed a new party called Parti Mauricien Xavier Duval (PMXD).
 The original PMSD, though reduced, was led by Maurice Allet.
 Gaëtan was not on good terms with his son at the time of his death.
 Many years after Gaëtan's death, the PMSD was reunited in 2008, when Xavier and his party agreed to dissolve the PMXD and integrate back into the PMSD.

 Personal life

 Duval was the father of 2 sons, Xavier-Luc Duval (his biological child) and Richard Duval (whom he adopted at birth).
 Xavier-Luc trained as an accountant before becoming a politician and serving as minister in various portfolios.
 Richard worked as a stable hand before starting his career in the Mauritian Parliament.
 Gaetan's grandson Adrien, who is Xavier's son, also served for one term in the National Assembly.

-Gaëtan Duval was also publicly known to be homosexual.
+Gaëtan Duval was also publicly known to be bisexual.